-- (i) The following statement, if the appointment is not subject to the notice provisions of the BOT-UFF Policy on Non-reappointment: "Your employment under this appointment will cease on the date indicated.
+- Agreement or a complaint in compliance with the BOT-UFF Process for Neutral, Internal Resolution of Policy Disputes, as appropriate. - (i) The following statement, if the appointment is not subject to the notice provisions of the BOT-UFF Policy on Non-reappointment: "Your employment under this appointment will cease on the date indicated.
 No further notice of cessation of employment is required."; - (j) A statement that the appointment is subject to the Constitution and laws of the State of Florida and the United States, the rules of the Board and the University, and the BOT-UFF Agreement and BOT-UFF Policies; - (k) Percent of full-time effort (FTE) assigned; - (I) Total Salary rate and administrative salary supplement if appropriate, noting the biweekly rate of pay for the employment period; - (m) The formula by which an annual salary shall be converted to an academic year salary, if applicable. - (n) The statement: "The BOT-UFF Collective Bargaining Agreement prohibits discrimination against any employee based upon race, color, sex, religious creed, national origin, age, veteran status, disability, political affiliation, marital status, sexual orientation, gender identity or employee rights related to union activity as granted under Chapter 447, Florida Statutes.
-Claims of such discrimination by the Board or the University may be presented as grievances pursuant to the Grievance Procedure set forth in the BOT-UFF Collective Bargaining Agreement."; - (o) A statement informing the employee of the obligation to report outside activity and conflict of interest under the provisions of the BOT-UFF Policy on Conflicts of Interest and Outside Activities; and - (p) Principal place of employment. - 4.
-Annual Notice of Length of Appointment and Salary.
-No later than two weeks prior to the beginning of the employee's subsequent annual appointment and summer appointment, each employee shall receive written notice of the beginning and ending dates of that appointment and the salary rate at which the employee is to be paid during that appointment, including the number of pay periods during the appointment and the employee's biweekly rate of pay. - 5.
-Appointments. - (a) Change in Appointments
+Claims of such discrimination by the Board or the University may be presented as grievances pursuant to the Grievance Procedure set forth in the BOT-UFF Collective Bargaining Agreement." - (o) A statement informing the employee of the obligation to report outside activity and conflict of interest under the provisions of the BOT-UFF Policy on Conflicts of Interest and Outside Activities; and - (p) Principal place of employment. - (4) Annual Notice of Length of Appointment and Salary.
+No later than two weeks prior to the beginning of the employee's subsequent annual appointment and summer appointment, each employee shall receive written notice of the beginning and ending dates of that appointment and the salary rate at which the employee is to be paid during that appointment, including the number of pay periods during the appointment and the employee's biweekly rate of pay.